cloudflare/cloudflare-docs/content/hyperdrive/get-started.md

 In the code above, you have:

-1. Created a new database `Client` configured to connect to your database via Hyperdrive.
+1. Created a new database client configured to connect to your database via Hyperdrive, using the Hyperdrive connection string.
-2. Connected to the database via `await client.connect()`.
-3. Initiated a query via `await client.query()` that outputs all tables (user and system created) in the database.
+3. Initiated a query via `await sql` that outputs all tables (user and system created) in the database (as an example query).
 4. Returned the response as JSON to the client.

 ## 6. Deploy your database